 Colonial Petroleum Pipeline - Hanover, MD.
 14.5 miles.

-The first time I used this tunnel to cross the Baltimore-Washington Parkway was 25-30 years ago.
+The first time I used this tunnel to cross the Baltimore-Washington Parkway was 25-30 years ago and I've done this route several times since.
 It's only about four feet high.
-There had been a terrible thunderstorm and I'd crouched inside the tunnel to wait for the storm to pass.
+During my first crossing, there was a tremendous thunderstorm and I'd crouched inside the tunnel to wait for it to pass.
 At some point, my legs started getting cold and I looked down.
-What had been a small trickle of water was now rising quickly above my knees.
-By the time I got to the end of the tunnel, I was wading and swimming my way out to avoid drowning.
+What had been a small trickle of water was now rising quickly towards my waist.
+By the time I reached the end of the tunnel, I was wading and swimming my way out to avoid drowning.

 The rules were the same: no pavement or asphalt unless absolutely necessary.
 85-90% of this trek would be through woods, fields and open green areas.
 I didn't bring a map because I know all of the different paths, animal trails and bushwacking routes very well.
 I used two pairs of running shoes.
-The boots stayed home because they’re a pain-in-the-ass once they get water-logged.
+The boots stayed home because they are useless once they get water-logged.

 Constructions sites like this are the cost of doing business when hiking the Baltimore-Washington corridor.
 Trees are coming down faster than in the Brazilian Amazon.
 I knew that my window of opportunity for doing a decent through-hike was a narrow one.
 Five years from now, much of this area will be completely paved over like southern Florida.